stevecondylios/dictionaRy/README.md

     have a total of 3 definitions just for the first of four meanings of ‘bark’ (and more for the second, third, and fourth).

--   If a word cannot be found in the English dictionary a 0-row data.frame will be rturned, and message to that effect printed to the console (e.g.  `define("sdlkfjsldkjf")`).
+-   If a word cannot be found in the English dictionary a 0-row tibble will be returned, and message to that effect printed to the console (e.g.  `define("sdlkfjsldkjf")`).

 <hr>